 You can also disable the alert message using the procedure below:

 - Log in to the Deep Security Manager console.

 - Double-click the virtual machine (VM) that has the alert message.

-- Go to Settings > Network Engine > Advanced Network Engine Settings.
+- Go to Settings > Advanced > Agent configuration Size Warning.